BA/MS 5 year Program with BA Physics/Chemical Physics at College of Wooster and MS Polymer Engineering at UA

 Outstanding physics and chemistry majors who want to earn both their bachelor's and master's degree in five years.

 The obvious advantage is that you will earn both your BA and MS degrees in 5 years, but numerous other compelling reasons also exist.
 You will be attending classes with equally committed and motivated peers.
 The quality of students in this program should make it a top choice among recruiters.
 You will receive professional and academic guidance from faculty members within The College of Wooster as well as the Department of Polymer Engineering at UA.
-You will receive a tuition waiver for graduate courses taken at UA in years 4 and 5.
-You will be eligible to receive a stipend in the 5th year.
 This will also be a great opportunity to experience graduate research first hand and will serve as an opportune starting point for continuing on to a Ph.D. degree.

 Because the number of students admitted to the program will be limited, admission into this program is not guaranteed.
 Students will be admitted to the MS program at UA after completing 3 years of BA at The College of Wooster.
 Students intending to enroll in the BA/MS program will consult the faculty counselors both at The College of Wooster and at UA during their study at The College of Wooster.
 The Graduate School at UA will handle their admission using a special category, and the admissions committee of the Department of Polymer Engineering will evaluate the applications of potential BA/MS students in their 3rd year.
 The MS degree in Polymer Engineering is awarded at the completion of the 5th year, when the MS degree requirements of Polymer Engineering Department are successfully completed.